How to Make a Difference in the World as a Teenager

 - Kids love toys, so encourage yours to purchase one to donate to Toys for Tots.

 - Babysit for free to help out a young couple.

 - Take a meal to an elderly neighbor.

 - Rake leaves or shovel snow for someone.

-Giving back isn’t just for Christmas.
-Help your teen find a passion so they can start looking for ways to give back all year long.
+Start now by helping your teen find a cause they’re passionate about so they can look for ways to give back all year long.

 What is your teen’s favorite way to give to others?

 Although we should be encouraging our older kids to give back to others all year long, charity is definitely a big part of the holiday season.
 Speaking of the holidays, I hope you have enjoyed discovering some of the simple ways you and your teen can make this an awesome Christmas season.

 I would love to know what you and your teen are up to this holiday season.
 Share your photos and tag me on Instagram or share your ideas in the Facebook group.